Advising & Enrolment

 Students can find help with note taking, writing, presentations, exams, procrastination, time management, essays, and study strategies through the Student Learning Commons.

-Students wondering if they qualify for accommodations for their disability should contact the Centre for Students with Disabilities.
+Students wondering if they qualify for accommodations for their disability should contact the Centre for Accessible Learning.

 FINANCIAL AID AND ADVISING